pietrobraione/jbse/README.md

 }
 ```

-Note that `addClasspath` is a varargs method, so you can list as many path strings as you want.
+Note that `addUserClasspath` is a varargs method, so you can list as many path strings as you want.
 Next, we must specify which method JBSE must run (remember, JBSE can symbolically execute *any* method).
 We do it by setting the method's *signature*:

 ```Java
 ...